Indiscernibles in monadically NIP theories: Indiscernibles and naming parameters

 \subsection{Characterizations of monadic NIP via indiscernibles}

-Before stating the relevant definitions, our goal in this subsection is to prove Theorem \ref{thm:mNIPcharintro}.
-The point of view resulting from this theorem is that we may decompose models of a monadically NIP theory into an indiscernible sequence, rather than into the $M$-f.s. sequences used in \cite{MonNIP}.
-In particular, by iterating the fact that $T$ admits widening of indiscernibles, it will follow that given any $M \prec \C$ and Dedekind complete indiscernible sequence $\II = (\abar_i : i \in I)$ in $\C$, we may ``widen'' $\II$ to an indiscernible sequence $\II^+ = (\abar_i\bbar_i : i \in I)$ such that $M \subset \bigcup \II^+$.
+Before stating the relevant definitions, we give some context for this subsection, where the goal is to prove Theorem \ref{thm:mNIPcharintro}.
+The point of view resulting from this theorem is that we may decompose models of a monadically NIP theory into an indiscernible sequence, rather than into the $M$-f.s. (short for \emph{finitely satisfiable}) sequences used in \cite{MonNIP}.
+In particular, by iterating the fact that $T$ admits widening of indiscernibles, it will follow that given any $M \prec \C$ (where $\C$ is the monster model) and Dedekind complete indiscernible sequence $\II = (\abar_i : i \in I)$ in $\C$, we may ``widen'' $\II$ to an indiscernible sequence $\II^+ = (\abar_i\bbar_i : i \in I)$ such that $M \subset \bigcup \II^+$.
 This is essentially the point of view given on monadically NIP theories in \cite{blumensath2011simple}, which also proves that monadically NIP theories admit widening of indiscernibles.
-Then dp$^+$-minimality is somewhat analogous to the f.s. dichotomy of \cite{MonNIP}, describing how single additional point interacts with a partial decomposition.
+Then dp$^+$-minimality is somewhat analogous to the f.s. dichotomy of \cite{MonNIP}, describing how a single additional point interacts with a partial decomposition.
 Widening of indiscernibles corresponds to \cite[Lemma 3.2]{MonNIP} that any partial decomposition can be extended to contain any additional point, and similarly iterating gives the statement that a partial decomposition can always be extended to contain any model.
 The last characterization is analogous to \cite[Lemma 3.3]{MonNIP} that dependence is trivial and transitive.
 Dp-minimality may be more transparently viewed as a transitivity statement via the following characterization: if there are indiscernible sequences $\II, \JJ$ and a singleton $b$ such that neither $\II$ nor $\JJ$ are indiscernible over $b$, then $\II$ and $\JJ$ are not mutually indiscernible.

 We now define the notions appearing in Theorem \ref{thm:mNIPcharintro}.
 All indiscernible sequences will be assumed infinite.
 One can view dp-minimality as describing how an indiscernible sequence $\II=(\abar_i:i\in I)$ can be `injured' by the addition of parameters.